 Glass or No Glass

 There are many different schools of thought when it comes to whether or not a canvas needs glass or not.
 In order to get the best possible advice, I went to the framing experts: our retail team!
 If a canvas is painted they do not recommend that it is covered in glass.
 The reason for this is that the paint needs to breathe.
 Glass on top of the paint could introduce condensation that could eventually lead to a damaged painting.
 Varnish is added to protect the painting.
 If the painting you are wanting to frame is priceless and you want even more protection they recommend going with museum quality glass as well as adding spacers to ensure that the canvas isn’t sitting right up against the glass.
+For this reason frames floating picture frames is the best option for majority of canvases.

 The reason why stretched canvases are such a unique piece of artwork is the depth they provide over just a flat sheet of paper.
 That depth however poses a problem when it comes to finding a frame that works with them.
+Enter: Floating picture frames.

 What sets four pieces of wood combined together from our picture frames is the introduction of a cut called a rabbet, not to be confused with the fluffy creature with big ears, that is a rabbit.
 A rabbet is a step-shaped recess cut along the edge of a piece of wood.
 This cut forms a match when combined with the edge of your piece of work that when viewed from the back allows for a completely flushed area to sit against your wall.
 This cut determines two things: how much of the frame overlaps your piece and how much area you have to fill before your artwork makes the frame have a gap between the back of the frame and your wall.